qiaoqiao2323/robot-speech-intelligibility/README.md

 Finally, you can also run a live demo of the system on a physical (or virtual) Furhat robot.
 For this, you need to run the following code.
 The python scripts require the `pyzmq` package.

-- `VisualConversationStarter/` contains the skill code that should run on the Furhat.
 You can find instructions on how to run a skill on the robot in the [Furhat documentation](https://docs.furhat.io/skills/#running-a-skill-on-a-robot).
-Inspiration for the code was found [in this example skill](https://github.com/FurhatRobotics/tutorials/tree/main/camerafeed-demo).
 - `captioning/captioning_server.py` should be run to generate the captions.
 No command-line arguments are needed.
 Follow the instructions above to set up the captioning model.
 - For the question-generating model, run the following command in an environment where you have set up ParlAI and our task(s) as described above.
 Edit `parlai_internal/config.yml` so `model_file` contains the correct path to your trained model.
 ```